bkauf/anthos-demo/README.md

 See [our documentation](https://cloud.google.com/anthos-config-management/docs/repo) for how to use each subdirectory.
 # Anthos Demo

-This repo containers the [GCP microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo).
+This repo contains the [GCP microservices demo](https://github.com/GoogleCloudPlatform/microservices-demo).
 You can apply it to your anthos configuration by running the following commands to enable Anthos Configuration Management.
 This will syncronise this repo with your cluster(s)

 # To activate this repo in your anthos cluster
 ```